 Probate An Uncontested Will For A Flat Fee

-At the Clear Lake Shores office of Amy Rose Oliver Attorney at Law, the cost to probate an uncontested will in Harris and Galveston Counties, and nearby counties, is $2100.
+At the Clear Lake Shores office of Amy Rose Oliver Attorney at Law, the cost to probate an uncontested will in Harris and Galveston Counties, and nearby counties, is approximately $2100.
 This includes our fees and court costs.
-The cost to open an uncontested administration when there is no will is $3600.
+The cost to open an uncontested administration when there is no will is approximately $3600.
 This includes our fees and court costs, but not the ad litem fee (which could be $500 – $1000).

 Understanding The Process